How to Resize Images in Google Sheets

 In-cell images resize when you change the row height or column width of the cell they occupy.

-When to use: Use this when you inserted the image via Insert > Image > Insert image in cell and the image is locked inside a specific cell.
+When to use: Use this when you inserted the image via Insert > Image > Insert image in cell, see How to Insert Image Inside a Cell in Google Sheets and the image is locked inside a specific cell.

 Steps: